Jason2866/Tasmota-specials/README.md

-## These special Tasmota binaries are not official stable releases, around 20 minutes behind of development branch!
+## These special Tasmota binaries are not official stable releases

 ## :warning: No support/warranty with these binaries! :warning: